lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ## Reference architecture and permissions setup

 This section describes a kind of minimal bridging contracts setup and its configuration.
-This setup isn't a must and might not be the best for a specific network — its purpose is to outline the main functional parts and their interconnections.
+This setup is a recommendation and might not be the best for a specific network — it serves as a suggestion for the main functional parts and their interconnections.

 Notation used:
 - `Lido Agent` - Lido DAO [Aragon Agent](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c) on L1;
 - `Emergency Brakes L1 Multisig` - Emergency Multisig on L1 (ratified by the Lido DAO).
 See https://research.lido.fi/t/emergency-brakes-signer-rotation/5286;
 - `Emergency Brakes L2 Multisig` - Emergency Multisig on L2 (the same participants but using the L2 Safe instance).

-**L1 Custom Bridge**
+**L1 Custom Bridge Endpoint**
 - Upgradeable
 	- Proxy admin is `Lido Agent`
 - Admin is `Lido Agent`